 Forgiveness is the way God responded to us in our sin.
 We have been forgiven forever.
 Those who, by faith, have believed that Jesus died on the cross for their sin have been released from the penalty of their sins: past, present and future.
 The sin will never be brought against us in the future because Christ paid the penalty.
 In Matthew 18:23-35, Jesus told the story of a king who had a servant who owed him 10,000 talents (\$2 million).
 The king demanded the servant be sold along with his wife and children, to pay the debt.
 The servant pleaded with the king to be patient and said he would pay the entire bill.
 The king was moved with compassion and forgave the entire debt.
 That same servant had a friend who owed him 100 denarii (\$20).
 His friend pleaded for mercy but the servant imprisoned him until the entire debt was paid.
 The king, hearing what his servant had done, said to him, "I forgave all your debt, shouldn't you have had compassion on your friend and forgiven him?"
-"So likewise will your heavenly father do to you if from your heart you forgive others.
+"So likewise will your heavenly father do to you if from your heart you forgive not your brother's trespasses."
+Since we have been forgiven by God - we are encouraged to forgive others.